Debt Ratios for Residential Lending

-The ratio of debt to income is a formula lenders use to calculate how much money can be used for a monthly home loan payment after all your other monthly debt obligations have been fulfilled.
+The ratio of debt to income is a formula lenders use to determine how much money can be used for your monthly mortgage payment after all your other monthly debts have been met.

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
-Recurring debt includes payments on credit cards, car payments, child support, and the like.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing expenses and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, auto/boat payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our Mortgage Qualifying Calculator.

-Remember these ratios are just guidelines.
-We will be thrilled to pre-qualify you to help you determine how large a mortgage loan you can afford.
+Remember these ratios are only guidelines.
+We'd be happy to pre-qualify you to help you determine how large a mortgage you can afford.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.